eslint/rfcs/designs/2025-core-rewrite-low-level/README.md

 ### Is it confusing that `language` and `processor` are normalized to objects in `Config`?

 In a user-facing config, `language` is always a string while `processor` can be a string or object.
-We could leave these keys as their original values and add more properties for the normalized ones.
+We could leave these keys as their original values and add more properties for the normalized ones (i.e., `languageInstance` and `processorInstance`).
 I'm not sure which option is better.

 ### How to handle statistics with `Session`?